 Employers should be familiar with any choice of law and choice of venue provisions from their review of the non-compete language (Reviewing the Relevant Contract Language).
-Parties to non-competes frequently include these provisions to express their expectations about which state's law governs the enforceability of a noncompete and where any litigation concerning the noncompete will be filed.
+Parties to non-competes frequently include these provisions to express their expectations about which state's law governs the enforceability of a non-compete and where any litigation concerning the non-compete will be filed.
 For more information, see Practice Notes, Employee Non-Compete Agreement: Drafting Note: Governing Law: Jurisdiction and Venue and Choice of Law and Choice of Forum: Key Issues.

 Although choice of law and choice of venue provisions improve the likelihood that the parties' expectations will be honored, the enforceability of these provisions is subject to substantial litigation.
 For example, a court may disregard a choice of law provision if:

 - The chosen state does not have a sufficient connection to the action.
-Note that this analysis may be impacted if an employee's regular work location has changed while working remotely from another location during the COVID-19 pandemic. - Public policy prohibits applying the law of the chosen state (for information on which states honor choice of law provisions in non-competes, see Non-Compete Laws: State Q&A Tool: Question 7; see also Legal Update, Texas and Oklahoma Restrictive Covenant Laws Clash in Fifth Circuit). - A statute prohibits the use of choice of law and choice of venue contract provisions that apply another state's law (see, for example, Cal.
+Note that this analysis may be impacted if an employee's regular work location has changed while working remotely from another location during the COVID-19 pandemic or because the employer shifted to a hybrid remote work model. - Public policy prohibits applying the law of the chosen state (for information on which states honor choice of law provisions in non-competes, see Non-Compete Laws: State Q&A Tool: Question 7; see also Legal Update, Texas and Oklahoma Restrictive Covenant Laws Clash in Fifth Circuit). - A statute prohibits the use of choice of law and choice of venue contract provisions that apply another state's law (see, for example, Cal.
 Lab.
 Code § 925; M.G.
 L. c.
-149 § 24L(e), (f)).
+149 § 24L(e), (f)) and RCW 49.62.050 (Washington state)).